rhobis/UPSvarApprox/README.md

 Installation
 ------------

-Currently, the package can be installed only from GitHub:
+The development version of the package can be installed from GitHub:

 ``` r
 # if not present, install 'devtools' package